rayhokanson/cse210-02/Jumper/README.md

 ```
 python3 Jumper
 ```
 You can also run the program from an IDE like Visual Studio Code.
 Start your IDE and open the project folder.
-Select the main module inside the hilo folder and click the "run" button.
+Select the main module inside the jumper folder and click the "run" button.

 ## Project Structure
 ---